syncfusion-content/wpf-docs/wpf/Hub-Tile/Hub-Tile-Control.md

 ![wpf hubtile freeze a group of tiles](Getting-Started_images/wpf-hubtile-freezebygroupname.png)

-A single tile or a group of tiles can be unfreeze by using [UnFreeze](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.HubTileService~UnFreeze.html) method.
+A single tile or a group of tiles can be unfrozen by using [UnFreeze](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.HubTileService~UnFreeze.html) method.

 {% tabs %}
 {% highlight XAML %}